grant-trowbridge/grant-trowbridge.github.io/_posts/2025-11-24-Journey-to-OSCP.md

 ### Obsidian Cheat Sheets for Fun and for Profit 📈

 After completing TJ Null's list and having revamped my note template for CTFs, I decided to do a complete overhaul of my cheat sheets.
 The basic Word Document format was not going to cut it.
-Just like my note template, it was time to make cheat sheets
+I eventually decided that the bulk of my change would revolve around the addition of a Table of Contents.
+Thankfully there is an [Obisidian Community Plugin](https://obsidian.md/plugins?search=Table%20of%20Contents) that automates this process.
+I chose the one authored by Andrew Lisowski which I can't seem to find anymore.
+I suggest you choose the hipstersmoothie or Johan Satgé plugin options.
+As long as it automates the process for you, that's all that matters.

+I recommend to have multiple cheat sheet Obsidian files.
+Here's how I broke mine out.
+This is not what I recommend necessarily for any one person, but an example for you to start brainstorming your own note structure:

+- **Active Directory Attacks**
+    - All things AD-related to easily navigate tools and commands for the exam AD set
+- **Enumeration and Exploitation**
+    - One-off tools that I wanted easy flag and argument explanations
+    - Port/service specific commands to avoid wasting time Googling commands
+- **File Transfers**
+    - Contains multiple examples using different protocols in case of a firewall block
+- **Pivoting**
+    - Network tools and methods for accessing internal networks
+    - Tools for localhost service access
+- **Privilege Escalation**
+    - Contains methods of escalation for both Windows and Linux.

 ## Returning to the OffSec Labs